About approved kindergarten programs

 The delivery of a kindergarten program as part of a composite class of Prep and other lower primary aged children is being trialled in small, remote communities without centre-based kindergarten programs.

-The Remote kindergarten pilot will run from Term 2 to Term 4 in 2016 in 11 remote state schools.
+The Remote Kindergarten Pilot commenced in Term 2 2016 in 11 remote state schools.
+In 2017 the Pilot was expanded and is now enabling a kindergarten program to be delivered in 38 eligible remote state schools.
 Read more about which schools are involved in the program.